shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab10_Mobile.md

 ### Task 4 – Process the booking

-1. Tap to open the booking.
+1. In this task to process the booking, Tap to open the booking.

 1. Change **Booking Status** to **Traveling** and tap **Save**.
 The color of the booking on the schedule board will change.